 We would love to hear from you and have lots of ways in which you can get involved.

 We are also looking for people to help us with each statue project.
 We want each statue to be owned and welcomed by the community where it will be situated.
 For example, the statue of Lady Rhondda is being coordinated, managed and inspired by a group of women in Newport who have long wanted to commemorate her great achievements and her connections with the city.
 Their twitter feed is @statue4LadyRhondda.
-We are looking for people who can help with the statues for Elaine Morgan in Mountain Ash, Cranogwen in Ceredigion and Elizabeth Andrews in the Rhondda.
+We are looking for people who can help with the statue for Elizabeth Andrews in the Rhondda.
 You don’t have to live there – just love our hidden heroine and want to see her commemorated.

 To donate: click here